Vampria: The Toothless Vampire: Theme

-The main theme of the film is bullying where the main protagonist realizes through being bullied that she too is a bully.
+The main theme of the film is bullying where the main protagonist realises through being bullied that she too is a bully.

 Production

 Vampria: The Toothless Vampire was entirely animated and edited by Ali Soltanian Fard Jahromi who was 12 years old at the time of the movie's release.
 The story was written by the director's 10-year-old sister Fatimah Soltanian Fard Jahromi.

-Screening and Awards
+Screening and awards

 The film was screened at The International Vampire Film and Art Festival and on Amazon Prime.
 The film won 17 and Younger and Children, Family Programming award in the Accolade Global Film Competition and Best Young Film Maker award from Independent Short Awards.